 '''

-#include <stdbool.h>

-1

-#include <aery32/qpio.h>

-2

 #include "board.h"

-3

-4

-#define LED AVR32_PIN_PC04

-5
+#include <aery32/all.h>

+using namespace aery;

+int main(void)

 6

-int main(void)

-7

-{
+/ Put your application initialization sequence here /

 8

-/ Put your application initialization sequence here /
+init_board();

 9

-init_board();
+gpio_init_pin(LED, GPIO_OUTPUT);

 10

-aery_gpio_init_pin(LED, GPIO_OUTPUT);

 11

+/ All done, turn the LED on /

 12

-/ All done, turn the LED on /

 13

-aery_gpio_set_pin_high(LED);

-14
+gpio_set_pin_high(LED);

+for(;;) {

 15

-for(;;) {
+/ Put your application code here /

 16

-/ Put your application code here /

 17

 18

-}

-19
+return 0;

 20

-return 0;

 21

-}

-22

 '''

-Above you can see a basic embedded software coded by C programming language for Aery32.
-This piece of source code can be found from the main.c source file.
-The main() function at line 7 is the first function to execute when the program starts - thus it is called "main".
+Above you can see a basic embedded software coded by C++ programming language for Aery32.
+This piece of source code can be found from the main.cpp source file.
+The main() function at line 6 is the first function to execute when the program starts - thus it is called main.
 The void keyword inside the brackets of the function, tells that the function does not take any arguments.
 The main function hardly ever takes arguments in embedded software, so this is a very common situation.

-The int keyword, before the main function, indicates that it will return integer type variable.
+The int keyword, before the main function, indicates that the function will return integer type variable.
 Again, in the real life embedded software, it is very common that there is no use for the return value.
 The return type has been specified here to be integer type, instead of making it void, only to keep the compiler happy.
 Otherwise the compiler would give a warning, which we do not want to see.
-For the sake of consistency the return value has been set zero at line 21, but the running application should never reach that far, or if it does, some serious error has occurred.
+For the sake of consistency the return value has been set zero at line 20, but the running application should never reach that far, or if it does, some serious error has occurred.
 Altough there is no use for the input arguments and the return value of the main function, the other functions, of course, may have arguments and can return values which are relevant.